BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 > ask the class how many instances of an application (how many pods) should be running at a minimum to be considered highly available?
 The answer is generally 3.
 This allows for one pod to be lost due to node evacuation, and another pod to be lost due to an unexpected failure.

-- multiple instances of your application can, and most likely will exist in different nodes, how do they communicate with eachother, how is data shared?
+- multiple instances of your application can, and most likely will exist in different nodes, how do they communicate with each other, how is data shared?

 ### What about my data